The wooden scabbard with a brownish leather cover are traditional mountings of the

 tsuba (hand guard) is displayed here.

-This picture shows some of the components of a sword.
+The set of pictures below shows some of the components of a sword.
 A wooden peg would go through

 the hole in the tang to secure the blade to the handle.
 Soldiers would often make the peg by